 The lookup table for this device must be defined by a file and uses the industry standard 'Touchstone' format.
-The full details of this format are supplied as a separate document and maybe found on the SIMetrix install CDROM and at our web site.
-Please visit "Further Documentation" on page 39 for details.
+The full details of this format are supplied as a separate document and maybe found on the SIMetrix web site.
+Please visit Further Documentation for details.
 The document is freely distributable under the terms described therein and may also be found at various Internet sites.